 While the script for Radium Girls becomes overly ambitious and largely embraces a more intellectual approach to the story rather than emotion-centered, the story's inherent drama and impact helps to create an emotional resonance as you simply can't help but be drawn into the power of these young women attempting to build better lives for themselves and their families yet, in many cases, facing physical ruin.
 The impact of this story would, at least eventually, change labor laws nationwide and, after the ending of this story, would lead to the establishment of OSHA.

-A powerful story intelligently told with stellar work by cinematographer Mathieu Plainfosse and a tremendous accompanying score by Lillie Rebecca McDonough, Radium Girls is an ideal film to screen at the Heartland International Film Festival with its revealing of a story far too unknown and yet absolutely unforgettable.
+A powerful story intelligently told with stellar work by cinematographer Mathieu Plainfosse and a tremendous accompanying score by Lillie Rebecca McDonough, Radium Girls is an intelligent drama with its revealing of a story far too unknown and yet absolutely unforgettable.

 © Written by Richard Propes